War for the Oaks: Allusions/references from other works

 Many references are made to British folklore.
 During the course of the novel, Eddi meets a glaistig, the phouka, a brownie, and redcaps.
 Many traditional beliefs about faeries are incorporated; for example, their aversion to rowan berries and St John's wort.

 Rock music also features prominently in the novel.
 Much of the novel is devoted to Eddi's efforts in putting together a rock band.
 Her band plays covers of songs by diverse musicians including Prince, Peter Gabriel, The Beatles, Kim Carnes, Men Without Hats, and Bram Tchaikovsky.
 Eddi also plays songs written by herself - in actuality of course, written by the author, Emma Bull.
 Some of these (including Wear My Face and For It All) were performed by the band Cats Laughing (of which Emma Bull is a member), and are on their second album Another Way To Travel.

 There are also references to historical landmarks of Minneapolis as locations for the story.
-Eddi is chased down Nicollet Mall at night by the phouka; the Fey battles take place at Minnehaha Falls and at Como Zoo and Conservatory; and her band, Eddi and the Fey, plays at the Minneapolis College of Art and Design and at First Avenue, which is where the climactic playoff occurs for the fates of Minneapolis and the phouka.
+Eddi is chased down Nicollet Mall at night by the phouka; the Fey battles take place at Minnehaha Falls and at Como Park Zoo and Conservatory; and her band, Eddi and the Fey, plays at the Minneapolis College of Art and Design and at First Avenue, which is where the climactic playoff occurs for the fates of Minneapolis and the phouka.
 The opening band in that scene is Twin Cities Celtic-punk group Boiled in Lead, whose 1987 album Hotheads also appears in an earlier scene in Eddi's apartment.

 Awards and nominations

-War for the Oaks won the Locus Magazine award for Best First Novel and was a finalist for the Mythopoeic Fantasy Award.
+War for the Oaks won the Locus Award for Best First Novel and was a finalist for the Mythopoeic Fantasy Award.